uvarc/rc-learning/content/courses/python-introduction/ides.md

 toc: true
 type: docs
 draft: false
-weight: 13
+weight: 16
 date: "2020-11-17T00:00:00"
 menu:
     python-introduction:
         parent: Introduction to Programming in Python
 ---

 Our first example of an Integrated Development Environment, or __IDE__, is Spyder.
 Spyder is aimed specifically at Python.
 It is well suited to developing longer, more modular programs.

+The authors generally recommend the standalone version referenced [earlier](courses/python-introduction/setting_up_environment).
+If using this application, always start it from your operating system's launcher.
+Remember that each environment must include the `ipython` package for it to be recognized by this application.

-To start it, go to the Miniforge Prompt (Windows) or a terminal (Linux or MacOS) and type
+In an HPC system, or if not using the standalone version, you must activate the environment and spyder must be installed.
+Go to the Miniforge Prompt (Windows) or a terminal (Linux or MacOS) and type
 ```bash
 spyder
 ```